 Troon North Golf Club Scottsdale, Arizona

 In today's golf climate, it seems everyone is fixated on distance.
 Whether it's off a tee with a driver or from the fairway with a wood or an iron, we've become obsessed with hitting the ball farther and not so much on hitting more fairways and greens.
-That's not always a good thing, especially if you play golf on target-style layouts like the one you see here at my home club, Troon North Golf Club in Scottsdale, Arizona.
+That's not always a good thing, especially if you play target golf on layouts like the one you see here at my home club, Troon North Golf Club in Scottsdale, Arizona.
 Here, distance helps, but as you can see, there isn't much room for shots that veer too far offline.
 The course is designed more as a series of targets to land the ball on, not so much a course where the fairway unrolls all to the green.

 Let's take a look at a handful of shots that not only will help you better navigate target-style golf courses, but will make you a more accurate player no matter where you choose to play.